Key takeaways:

 Make sure to read the labels on your stevia products to see if they have additives that may affect your blood sugar.

-If you have diabetes, you know to watch out for foods or drinks that raise your blood glucose.
-And people with diabetes learn quickly that sugar-sweetened foods and drinks are most likely to raise your blood sugar level.
-But did you know that foods with natural and artificial sweeteners like stevia can also raise your blood glucose?
+If you have diabetes, you know to watch out for foods or drinks that raise your blood glucose (sugar).
+But did you know that both natural and artificial sweeteners like stevia can also raise your blood sugar?

 Pure stevia leaf has a low glycemic index of near 0.
-This means that it has little to no effect on your blood glucose level.
+This means that it has little to no effect on your blood sugar level.
 But some preparations of stevia have a high glycemic index and can actually raise your blood glucose.

 Maltodextrin